-Minka Woermann (PhD) is a senior lecturer in the Department of Philosophy and the Head of the Unit for Business Ethics and Public Integrity in the Centre for Applied Ethics.
+Minka Woermann (PhD), the Chair of the Department of Philosophy, is an Associate Professor in the Department of Philosophy and the Head of the Unit for Business Ethics and Public Integrity in the Centre for Applied Ethics.
 Her research interests include post-structural (French) philosophy, critical complexity theory, ethics, and business ethics.
 She is the author of Bridging Complexity and Post-Structuralism: Insights and Implications (Springer, 2016) and of On the (Im)Possibility of Business Ethics: Critical Complexity, Deconstruction, and Implications for Understanding the Ethics of Business(Springer, 2013).
 She served as the editor-in-chief of the African Journal of Business Ethics from2013 to 2016.

 Philosophy 314: Structuralism and Post-structuralism